Student Campus Resources

-Access Barnard is an institution-wide initiative as well as a new one-stop office for a broad range of student support.
-It offers a new, integrated approach to supporting students who identify as first-generation, low-income, and/or international.
-Access Barnard's support will be tailored to the diversity of identities represented within these groups and will allow these distinct programs to work more closely together.
+Access Barnard is an institution-wide initiative established in Fall 2020 for a broad range of student support.
+It offers an integrated approach to supporting students who identify as first-generation, lower-income, and international.
+Access Barnard's support is tailored to the diversity of identities represented within these groups and serves as the hub of college efforts to enhance the academic experiences, and promote the inclusion and excellence of these populations in their transition to and persistence through the Barnard experience.

-Keywords: FLI students;, international students; administrative support; student resource; support for basic needs; student mentoring; equity and accessibility; financial aid.
+Keywords: FLI students; first generation; low-income; international students; International Student Services; Opportunity Programs; HEOP; CSTEP; administrative support; student resource; peer mentoring; equity and accessibility

 As a part of the Barnard Library, the Barnard FLI Partnership Library is dedicated to lending textbooks to and in collaboration with first-generation and/or low-income undergraduate students, and supports the sharing of textbook resources between first-generation and/or low-income undergraduate students.
 The FLI Partnership Library collection adds materials to their collection based on the assessment of required courses for Barnard majors, and is updated based on the frequency with which the materials are used in courses and their cost.
 As a result, the collection's main focus is on expensive textbooks for STEM and language learning classes.
 Link to Find and Borrow Course Materials.

 The Office of International Student Services (ISS) at Barnard is dedicated to serving the needs of F-1 and J-1 visa students and is also a resource for self-identified international students at the College.
 ISS provides a wide array of services and programming to new, continuing, and visiting international students.
-International Student Services is a unit within the larger Dean of Studies office.
+International Student Services is a unit within Access Barnard.

 Please contact ISS by phone at (212) 854-1777 and by email at firstname.lastname@example.org

-Keywords: international students; international student visas; academic programming; cultural programming
+Keywords: international students; international student visas; academic programming; cultural programming; advising

 BCIT Student Computing provides computing resources and support to all current Barnard students, assisting students with a wide range of technological issues, including software installation, computer security, and network configuration.
 BCIT supports the computer labs on campus and helps to disseminate information about technology through special events and workshops.